What do they mean when they tell you, “simplicity”?

 Elevated yet welcoming.

-What ultimately seems simple is a delicate constellation of meaning, filled with contradictions, moods and contexts.
+What ultimately seems simple is a delicate constellation of meaning, filled with contradictions, moods, and contexts.

 Simplicity flattens individuality: Branding (blanding) of the 2010s.